khast3x/khast3x.github.io/_posts/2019-06-07-docker-h8mail.md

 [...]
 ```

-We're set the next steps.
+We're set for the next steps.

 ----